 - Size of the lake: 12.6 ha

 The lake’s beach has been left to develop naturally.
 It is a great spot to soak up the sun or swim in the lake, and is also open to nudists.
 The water quality is monitored by Spree-Neisse district council and has been classified as suitable for bathing.
-Parking and toilet facilities are available at the lake.
+Parking are available at the lake.
 The beach is not supervised.